 Read our in-depth Sony Cyber-shot RX10 IV review

-Read our in-depth Canon PowerShot G9 X Mark II review
+Read our in-depth Canon PowerShot G7 X Mark III review

 Sensor: 1-inch, 20.1MP | Lens: 24-200mm, f/2.8-4.5 | Monitor: 3.0-inch tilt-angle touchscreen, 921,000 dots | Viewfinder: EVF | Continuous shooting: 24fps | Movies: 4K | User level: Intermediate/expert

 Sony's original RX100 was a landmark camera that fused a 1-inch sensor in a compact, metal body with the controls and image quality demanded by enthusiasts.
 The RX100 VI goes several steps further, though, with a 'stacked' sensor design for high-speed data capture.
-This means it can shoot 4K video, amazing 40x slow motion and still images at 24fps in continuous burst mode.
-That's not forgetting the neat little built-in electronic viewfinder that its rivals lack, while this sixth generation model now packs an impressive 24-200mm zoom lens.
+It's not Sony's latest model, but if you don't need the microphone jack and video autofocus skills of the Mark VII, then it does offer better value.
+That sensor means it shoot 4K video, amazing 40x slow motion and still images at 24fps in continuous burst mode.
+That's not forgetting the neat little built-in electronic viewfinder that its rivals lack, while this sixth generation model packs an impressive 24-200mm zoom lens.
 It's a pricey option and does have its quirks, but if you're looking for a versatile, pocket-sized compact with a quality zoom lens, you won't be disappointed.

 Read our in-depth Sony Cyber-shot RX100 VI review

 A bit pricey, but still an excellent all-rounder for enthusiasts